ansis-ai/gethelp/docs/10_odoo/50_website/01_getting_started/03_optimize.md

 <br />
 With such a configuration, only company-related data appear on the website (products, jobs, events, etc.).
 <br />
-Website editors can only view and edit the pages of the records they have access to, typically the ones belonging to their current company (and to their subsidiaries, or child companies in ANSIS language).
+Website editors can only view and edit the pages of the records they have access to, typically the ones belonging to their current company (and to their subsidiaries, or child companies in SYNER-CATALYST language).
 And so is it for visitors.

 !!! note
     If websites are multi-companies, you don’t change company when switching websites.
 To change the company and see the related content, use the company selector in the menu.